Conference testimonials← Previous Next →

 Understanding what people want to become relevant (again)

 What does it take to improve your PPC ads?
-A lot, even things most of us probably never think about such as the intent and psychology of the searcher.
+A lot, even things many of us forget such as the intent and psychology of the searcher, just like in search engine optimization.
 We look at the messages we want to put in the ads and the keywords but certainly not enough at the people who ultimately decide whether they will work or not.

 The untapped potential of optimizing PPC ads is huge and tiny details can make amazing differences.
 Again, it’s the same in marketing optimization in general.